ItsVaibhavK/Onions-Fever-Dream/README.md

 ### CONTROLS
 The player controls Onion (the cat) using:
-1. Arrow keys to move in the corresponding direction
+1. Arrow keys to move in the corresponding direction.
-2. W-A-S-D keys mapped to move the player Up-Left-Down-Right The player can also move diagonally by pressing two keys at a time.
+2. W-A-S-D keys mapped to move the player Up-Left-Down-Right.

+The player can also move diagonally by pressing two keys at a time.<br>Additionally, the player can:
+1. Pause/resume the game at any point by pressing 'P.'
+2. Exit the game at any point by pressing 'ESC'.

 ### OBJECTIVE
 The player has to survive for as long as possible by avoiding making contact with the "ghosts" that are chasing them through their fever dream.